 Students who wish to receive financial aid must submit the Free Application for Federal Student Aid (FAFSA).
 A new FAFSA must be completed for each academic year.
 The quickest, most accurate way to file the FAFSA is through FAFSA on the Web at fafsa.ed.gov.
 Online filing cuts the initial processing time by up to half, and also provides checks to prevent common errors.
 Although the online version generally has quicker processing times and reduces the occurrence of some common errors, a paper version of the FAFSA may be obtained by calling FAFSA at 1-800-433-3243.

-Students should submit the FAFSA by March 1 to receive maximum aid consideration for the upcoming school year.
+Students should submit the FAFSA by Mary 1 to receive maximum aid consideration for the upcoming school year.
 This date is consistent with the deadline for the Michigan Competitive Scholarship and helps to ensure that financial aid is ready by the time fall tuition is due.
 If additional documents, such as income tax returns or worksheets, are requested by the Financial Aid Office, they should be submitted by April 15.

 Remember, the FAFSA is a free application!
 There are many look-alike websites offering to help you complete your form for a fee.
 Be sure to go to the Free Application for Federal Student Aid site to file your FAFSA.
 If you have questions about filing the FAFSA, the Financial Aid Office or the Department of Education will be happy to assist you at no cost.